Fazilka: Sadiqui-Sulemanki border ceremony

 At the Sadiqui-Sulemanki border crossing, a 40-minute beating retreat flag ceremony is held every day at 6 pm since 1970.
 It is jointly held by the military of both nations, Border Security Force (BSF) of India and Pakistan Rangers.
 It is open for the public and tourists as a tourist attraction.
 It is similar to the other border ceremonies at Atari-Wagah and Hussainiwala-Ganda Singh Wala in Punjab and Munabao-Khokhrapar in Rajasthan.
 According to the Indian officials, "At Sadiqi, the BSF personnel and Pakistani Rangers march and lower the national flags in their respective territories, while at Wagah and Hussainiwala, their counterparts cross the Radcliffe Line, shake hands and lower the flags."

 On India's Independence Day on 15 August, nearly 45,000 people from India arrive to witness the border ceremony.
 Fazilka, like many towns on the India-Pakistani border, has suffered difficulties dating back to the Partition of India in 1947.
 The Radcliffe Line, the border recommended by departing British colonial authorities, divides natural resources, and people.
 During the ceremony, kin of families separated during partition of India arrive to waive at each other to show affection.
-Till 2012 they were allowed to meet and embrace but this practice was stopped due to security reasons the authorities on both sides of the border used to allow the family members to meet, hug and shake hand with each other but the practice was later on discontinued apparently due to security reasons.
+Till 2012, the authorities on both sides of the border used to allow the family members to meet, hug and shake hand with each other but the practice was later on discontinued apparently due to security reasons.